AkshayMoolya/DiffMate/README.md

   - Text-to-text comparison with character-level diff highlighting
   - Single file comparison with side-by-side or unified views
-  - Folder comparison for directory structure analysis
+  - GitHub integration for commit and PR comparisons
   - GitHub integration for commit and PR comparisons

 - **📊 Advanced Visualization**: